reksar/myenv/README.md

 ### Settings

-Edit the `./ansible/settings.yml` if nedded.
+Edit `./ansible/settings.yml` if needed.

 ### sudo

-Ansible asks for **sudo** password for a tasks that `become: true`.
+Ansible asks for **sudo** password when running a task with `become: true`.

-Additionally, a shell script may ask for **sudo** password during ensuring the Ansible / Python / pyenv.
-Usually just at the first run on a new system.
+A shell script may ask for **sudo** password during ensuring the Ansible / Python / pyenv.
+Usually only on first run on a new system.

 ### Ensuring the Ansible